tolgabirdal/MatrixManifoldsInCeres/README.md

 Google's Ceres solver (http://ceres-solver.org/) is just a great tool for solving unconstrained non-linear least squares problems.
 Many of us engaged in 3D computer vision used it heavily to tackle camera calibration, multiview reconstruction, tracking, SLAM and etc. In an abundance of these computer vision problems, there exists an underlying geometric structure of the optimization variables (or parameter blocks in Ceres terminology).
 For example, a sphere in three dimensions is a two dimensional manifold, embedded in a three dimensional space.
 Using the 2D parameterization removes a redundant dimension from the optimization, making it numerically more robust and efficient.
 Ceres allows us to exploit this geometry by restricting the update of the parameteres to the **Riemannian manifold** of these parameters.
 For instance, EigenQuaternionParameterization [2] in Ceres, or Sophus Lie group library [3] do exactly that.

+The goal of this repo is to extend Ceres towards a Riemannian optimization library!
+Let's begin.

 **LocalParameterization** class in Ceres requires us to implement two inherited functions : *Plus* and *ComputeJacobian*:

 ```C++